Stiivi/Tarot-swift/Sources/TarotKit/Documentation.docc/TarotKit/DevelopmentNotes.md

 ## Overview

-This is an experiment, a toy, an idea playground for discovering the knoweledge capture and knowledge codification system itself.
+This is an experiment, a toy, an idea playground for discovering the knoweledge capture and knowledge codification system.

-Think of it as a "knowledge aided design and simulation" system.
+Think of it as a "knowledge aided design" system.

 Design principle:

-- Every entity that represents the content knowledge is represented by the graph
+- Every entity that represents a knowledge is represented in a graph.
-- Graph structures should be as simple as possible
+- Graph structures should be as simple as possible.
 - Multple perspectives on structures exists and is more common than exception.
   One has to be able to express them.
 - Primarily porovide mechanisms, then provide convenience policies